The Minimal Asset Process (MAP) is a form of bankruptcy in Scotland aimed at individuals with low income and minimal assets.

 Eligible unsecured debts include:

 While many of the most common debts are covered by MAP, certain unsecured debts are excluded.
-Debts like court fines, future student loans, and charges incurred fraudulently aren’t eligible to be included in the Minimal Asset Process, so remain the responsibility of the individual.
+Debts like court fines, future student loans, and charges incurred fraudulently aren’t eligible to be included in the Minimal Asset Process, so they remain the responsibility of the individual.

 If you’re considering a MAP bankruptcy, it's crucial that you’re aware of the specific debts covered by MAP in order to make an informed decision about your financial situation.

-If you have significant secured debts you may need to explore alternative solutions, as MAP is tailored for those with minimal assets and predominantly unsecured liabilities.
+If you have significant secured debts, you may need to explore alternative solutions, as MAP is tailored for those with minimal assets and predominantly unsecured liabilities.

-Seeking advice from a debt advice company could help you better understand your situation, and the options available for managing both secured and unsecured financial obligations.
+Seeking advice from a debt advice company could help you better understand your situation and the options available for managing both secured and unsecured financial obligations.

 There are certain steps you need to take when applying for MAP bankruptcy.
 We've outlined the key stages of the Minimal Asset Process below.